kwgoodman/la/doc/source/index.rst

 License
 =======

-larry is distributed under the NEW BSD license.
-Scipy, parts of which are included in larry to avoid a Scipy dependency, is distibued under a BSD-like license.
+larry is distributed under a BSD license.
+Parts of Scipy and numpydoc, which both have a BSD license, are included in larry.
 See the LICENSE file, which is distributed with the larry source code, for details.

 Installation
 ============

-To run larry you need Python and Numpy.
-Python 2.6 and Numpy 1.4 are recommended.
-(There are many larry unit test failures with Numpy 1.3.)
-To save and load larrys in HDF5 format, you need
-`h5py <http://h5py.alfven.org>`_ with HDF5 1.8.
+To run larry you need Python and Numpy 1.4.
+To save and load larrys in HDF5 format, you need `h5py <http://h5py.alfven.org>`_ with HDF5 1.8.

 larry currently contains no extensions, just Python code, so there is nothing to compile.
 Just save the la directory and make sure Python can